17 curated questions with reference answer keys

 Each question has a realistic time limit.
 Practice communicating your design clearly within the time constraints.

-After your attempt, reveal an expert answer key to see what you missed and learn better approaches.
+After your attempt, reveal a reference answer key to see what you missed and learn better approaches.

 Start with a free beginner challenge.
 No credit card required — just pick a question, open the whiteboard, and start designing.